-Dean Rossner has been active in the National Association of Attorneys General (NAAG) Antitrust Task Force, serving for most 10 years as vice chair for litigation training and before that as a vice chair for investigations.
+Dean Rossner has been active in the National Association of Attorneys General (NAAG) Antitrust Task Force, serving for almost 10 years as vice chair for litigation training and before that as a vice chair for investigations.
 NAAG recognized his achievements by awarding him the NAAG Marvin Award for outstanding leadership, experience and achievement in advancing the work of state attorneys general and also the first NAAG Training Institute Teacher of the Year Award.

 With more than 27 years of teaching litigation advocacy, in 2001, he was founding director of the New Jersey Attorney General’s Advocacy Institute, which has become a national model for training public sector attorneys.
 He has developed curricula and course and teaching materials on trial advocacy skills, deposition skills, examination of experts skills, and evidentiary issues at trial, as well as various substantive legal issues relating to the work of government attorneys.
 Since 1988, he has served as a faculty member and lecturer for the National Institute of Trial Advocacy (NITA), teaching at NITA’s regional, national, and in-house programs.
 He has also authored course and teaching materials for numerous NITA-style programs, and collaborated with professional and other organizations to develop and conduct specialized courses for attorneys.

 Dean Rossner has previously taught at Temple Law School, Seton Hall Law School, and Rutgers School of Criminal Justice as well as at Rutgers School of Law–Newark.
 He currently teaches Antitrust, Intensive Trial Advocacy, Evidence, Evidentiary Issues at Trial, Intensive Deposition Advocacy and courses in the Institute for Professional Education.
 He serves on the New Jersey Supreme Court Committee on the Rules of Evidence and is president of the C. Willard Heckel Inn of Court.